orangci/dots/README.md

 > However, going through my code for little bits and things to borrow or learn from is totally fine (as long as you respect the license).
 > This flake is very much a work in progress; I'm constantly working on improving and I have many things planned for it in the future.

 Modular NixOS configuration for my machines.
 Very [lightweight](https://orangc.net/n/disk-usage)!
-A fresh installation of this flake will be *17 gigabytes*, which isn't bad at all in my humble opinion.
+A fresh installation of this flake will be *17 gigabytes*, which isn't bad at all in my opinion.

 Hosts:
 - anacreon (PC ~ Hyprland)